n4ogw/so2sdr/README.md

 # So2sdr

 A ham radio contest logging program incorporating software-defined radio (SDR) spectral displays.
-Runs under Linux and Windows.
+In runs on Linux.
 Version 2 has two separate executables: 1) so2sdr, the logging program and 2) so2sdr-bandmap, the SDR spectral display.
 So2sdr-bandmap can be used separately from so2sdr.